Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 The links above will direct you to the messaging platform and **if you need a hint just ask!**

+**If you could send me an inital message with your team name before you start that would be great!**

+The scavenger hunt should take around 90 minutes to finish - if you need to take a break at any time that is fine, just send me a message saying ```'Break'``` so that I know that you want to continue after, and that you haven't given up.

-## At 14.00 the clues will be released on this webpage, so check back then!
+## The start point is the porter's lodge at Pembroke and at 14.00 the clues will be released on this webpage, so check back then!